New COVID Regulations for our Parish

 The Sign of Peace will be omitted.

-Those coming up for Holy Communion are to space themselves at 1.5m.
+Those coming up for Holy Communion are to social distance themselves.

 Holy Communion will be given in the species of the Body of Christ only.